baxatob/citademo/README.md

 - bindings :: classes to define user steps @Given, @When, @Then
 - pages :: classes to define web page elements and methods
 - runners :: classes to launch tests
-- users :: classes to define test users [not implemented]